 One of Del Ray’s most touted features is its walkability to Metro.
 The southern end of Del Ray near Braddock Road is an easy walk to the Braddock Road Metro station on Metro’s Blue and Yellow lines.
 There are also numerous bus stops along Mount Vernon Avenue that go to Arlington, Old Town, and downtown Washington, DC.

 Convenient to Main Roads

 If Metro is not your means of commuting, rest assured many main commuter roads are also easily accessed from Del Ray.
 Route 1, 395, the George Washington Parkway, and The Capital Beltway-495 are all within a 10-minute drive.
 If you are a frequent flyer, you will enjoy having Washington National Airport just four miles up the road as well.

 Close to Dining and Entertainment

 The walkability is part of what makes Del Ray so special.
-While it may feel like a big community, almost everything is within walking distance like your favorite shops, restaurants, parks, and schools.
-If you’re looking for a neighborhood where you want to be able to walk to most things that you want to do, then Del Ray is for you!
+While it may feel like a big community, almost everything is within walking distance, like your favorite shops, restaurants, parks, and schools.
+If you’re looking for a neighborhood where you want to walk to most things that you want to do, then Del Ray is for you!

 This charming neighborhood coffee shop is located in the heart of the neighborhood and is the perfect Del Ray gathering spot for a coffee date or quick breakfast.
-St. Elmo’s is one of the original Del Ray institutions, St. Elmo’s was established in 1996 and continues to be an iconic neighborhood fixture.
-St. Elmo’s offers delicious Stumptown coffee and breakfast pastries including Bullfrog bagels and the very popular apple cider donuts from Ashbank Farm.
-St. Elmo’s is also attached to Market 2 Market which offers made-to-order sandwiches and craft beers.
+St. Elmo’s is one of the original Del Ray institutions.
+St. Elmo’s was established in 1996 and continues to be an iconic neighborhood fixture.
+St. Elmo’s offers delicious Stumptown coffee and breakfast pastries, including Bullfrog bagels and the popular apple cider donuts from Ashbank Farm.
+St. Elmo’s is also attached to Market 2 Market, which offers made-to-order sandwiches and craft beers.

 Parks and Recreation